Yang Guo: From rebellious youth to legendary hero

 He eventually gives up his desire to avenge his father after hearing about his father's villainy and misdeeds.
-Yang Guo still maintains respect for his father despite learning of his father's past.
+Yang Guo still maintains filial piety for his father despite his shame, knowing it would be hypocritical for him to hate his father on account of his past temptations for revenge that nearly led to his similar path of villainy and later acknowledges that Guo Jing's fatherly devotion saved him from this fate.
 He replaces the original headstone (inscribed by Qiu Chuji) on his father's grave, with a new one bearing the words: "Yang Kang, my late father.
-Erected by his unworthy son, Yang Guo."
+Erected by his unworthy son, Yang Guo," and seeks to atone his father's crimes.
 He takes Guo Jing's side and participates in defending the city of Xiangyang from Mongol invaders.
-At the end of the novel, he is reunited with Xiaolongnü, temporarily halts the Mongol invasion by slaying Möngke Khan, and becomes a legendary hero.
+At the end of the novel, he is reunited with Xiaolongnü, temporarily halts the Mongol invasion by slaying Möngke Khan, and becomes a legendary hero, finally redeemed his family's name.